UoB-COMSM0166/2025-group-8/README.md

 ### Detailed Sustainability Effects

+#### Individual Dimension
+- **Accessibility:** The game's simplicity and low hardware requirements make it accessible to a wider audience, including users with less powerful devices.
+- **User Autonomy:** As a single-player game with no in-game purchases or external dependencies, players have full control over their experience without external pressures.

 #### Environmental Dimension
 - **Materials and Resources:** Primarily digital distribution minimizes the use of physical materials and reduces waste.
 - **Energy Consumption:** Relatively low compared to more graphically intensive games; however, prolonged use can still contribute to energy use through player devices.